 - Materials Handling/Equipment

 C.D.
-Hallock transports two types of aviation fuel: Jet-A for use in turbo-fan, turbo-jet and turbo-prop engines; and Avgas for use in reciprocating or piston engines.
+Hallock transports Jet-A for use in turbo-fan, turbo-jet and turbo-prop engines.
 Our stringent quality assurance program ensures that the fuel we deliver is certified and conforms to ASTM requirements specified for fuel grade, type, and quantity.
-Each category and grade of fuel requires its own unique procedure for receipt, storage, and distribution.
-A crucial requirement of a fueling operation is the delivery of the correct type and grade of fuel that is free of contaminants.
+A crucial requirement of a fueling operation is the delivery of clear and bright fuel that is free of contaminants.

 At time of delivery and prior to connecting truck discharge hoses, our drivers review fuel delivery documentation and procedures with facility operators to ensure satisfactory fuel receipt.
 Once the review has been completed, truck unloading hoses and fittings are inspected for deficiencies, pending failures and cleanliness prior to connection to airport facility receiving connections.
 Prior to fuel testing and unloading of the transport truck, the truck is required to sit for a minimum of ten minutes with the tank internal valves open.